 Summary

-Cortical superficial siderosis (cSS) is a recognized variant of superficial siderosis.
+Cortical superficial siderosis (cSS) is a recognized type of superficial siderosis.
 Hemosiderin deposition is limited to cortical sulci over the convexities of the cerebral hemispheres, sparing the cerebellum, brainstem and spinal cord affected in the classic iSS symptoms.
 Identified with gradient recalled echo (GRE) or susceptibility-weighted imaging (SWI) MRI as linear hypointensities, cortical superficial siderosis (cSS) is often due to cerebral amyloid angiopathy, an age-related cerebral small vessel disorder.
-Symptoms of amyloid angiopathy include transient focal neurological episodes, cognitive impairment, generalized seizures, headaches, and increased intracerebral hemorrhage risk.
+Symptoms of amyloid angiopathy include transient focal neurological episodes, cognitive impairment, generalized seizures, headaches and increased intracerebral hemorrhage risk.

 Superficial siderosis is an acquired disorder caused by chronic long-term subarachnoid bleeding.
 A large percentage of the identifiable bleed sources are abnormalities resulting from recurring brain bleeds (chronic suboccipital hematomas), sacs protruding from the spinal column (meningoceles) or spinal surgery tears resulting in pseudomeningoceles.
 Other causes include root avulsions or epidural cyst removal, intradural cranial surgery, brain tumors, vascular abnormalities, fragile capillary regrowth after brain surgery, nerve damage (brachial plexus injury), head injury or bone marrow exposed to the spinal (intrathecal) space.

 Ruptured blood cells (hemolysis) in the cerebrospinal fluid create a heme overload that triggers Bergman glia and microglial cells into producing the enzyme heme oxygenase-1.
-HO-1 breaks down the heme molecule resulting in the release of free-iron molecules, carbon dioxide, and biliverdin.
+HO-1 breaks down the heme molecule resulting in the release of free-iron molecules, carbon dioxide and biliverdin.
 Astrocytes release ferritin proteins to curb the free-iron molecules and the product is hemosiderin.
 Because hemosiderin is not soluble, gravity pulls it to the subpial surfaces in the infratentorium and spinal column where it attaches to the pia mater.
 Sleeping in the supine position leads to large accumulations in the cerebellum.
-Cranial nerve sections, brainstem, and the spinal cord may also become encased in hemosiderin.
+Cranial nerve sections, brainstem and the spinal cord may also become encased in hemosiderin.
 Long-term exposure to free-iron molecules released from the hemosiderin layer is toxic to the underlying neural tissue.

-The average time from the clinical manifestation of early symptoms such as ringing of the ears (tinnitus), complaints of dizziness, or reports of phantom odors to the diagnosis of superficial siderosis may be as long as ten years, partly due to the slow progression of the disease.
+The average time from the clinical manifestation of early symptoms such as ringing of the ears (tinnitus), complaints of dizziness, or reports of phantom odors to the diagnosis of superficial siderosis may be as long as 17 years, partly due to the slow progression of the disease.
 Clinical investigation of patient complaints should be reviewed against the long-term medical history focusing on previous surgical procedures, aneurysm, traumatic contusions or accidents occurring as long as thirty to forty years in the past with older patients.

 The first step after a diagnosis is determining if a bleed source is present.
-Despite an investigation, a cause is not identified for a large percentage of patients.
+A cause is not identified for a large percentage of patients.
 A CT myelogram is the preferred method to determine the location of a suspected bleed due to dural defect.
 The three suggested approaches for stopping a bleed are injection of fibrin glue into the dural tear site; for small leaks, an epidural blood patch may pull the dura from surrounding bone and immobilize the spinal cord long enough for healing to take place.
 Surgical closure of dural defects or other active bleed sites offers the best opportunity to stop additional hemosiderin deposition.

 The progression of neurological deficits will continue as long as free-iron molecules continue to release from existing hemosiderin.
 Elimination of hemosiderin deposition off the subpial surface is fundamental to potentially stopping cerebellar atrophy and neural damage.
 This removal action must be accomplished through iron chelation.
-In order for a chelating agent to achieve its desired pharmacological effect, the drug must reach the target sites at sufficient concentration.
+For a chelating agent to achieve its desired pharmacological effect, the drug must reach the target sites at sufficient concentration.
 Deferiprone is an orally active bidentate hydroxypyridinone iron chelator proven to cross the blood-brain barrier that binds to ferric ions (fe3+), forms a 3:1 chelator to iron stable complex, and is eliminated through urine.
 One reason for the limited efficacy of deferiprone in clinical use is its extensive metabolism in the liver.
 Patients prescribed deferiprone require close monitoring due to the severe nature of possible side effects, most notably being a low incidence of reversible agranulocytosis.

 Information on current clinical trials is posted on the Internet at www.clinicaltrials.gov.
 All studies receiving U.S. Government funding, and some supported by private industry, are posted on this government web site.